rithvikkanna/lorawan-stack-docs/doc/content/getting-started/migrating/device-json.md

 aliases: "/getting-started/migrating-from-networks/device-json"
 ---

 {{% tts %}} allows you to import devices from other networks using a JSON file describing those devices.

-Devices imported this way can be migrated without the need for a rejoin.
+Devices imported this way can be migrated without the need for a rejoin, but if migrating a device with an existing session, be sure to configure `mac-state.current-parameters.rx1-delay` to match the existing session so that {{% tts %}} can communicate with the device.
+See the [Existing Session Example](#example-otaa-device-with-existing-session) for more information.

 Create a `devices.json` file containing a device object, like so: